 |Category||Requirement||Required at time of...|

-All applicants must type 50 words per minute as the corrected speed.
+All applicants must type 50 words per minute as the corrected speed with 90% accuracy.
 Please go to www.learn2type.com to test your typing speed.

 |US Citizen/Lawful Permanent Resident||US Citizen or Lawful Permanent Resident|

 |High School Grad/ GED||Yes|

 |Felony Conviction(s) as an Adult||No adult felony convictions at any time.|

 |Felony Conviction(s) as a Juvenile||Not normally, but can be reviewed depending on circumstance.|

 |Ability to Read & Write the English Language||Yes|

 |Vision Requirements||Color blind test paid for by Whitcom during background.|